|

 'go home' to set it up again.

-back to her, that she would not implement the fix.
-I guess I just 'got
+request would come back to her, and that she would NOT implement the fix.

-the finger' on both hands at the same time.
+I guess I just 'got the finger' on both hands at the same time.

 And so, my phone calls were not forwarded to me for over a month.

-that all the time instead.
+to Vonage and now use that all the time instead.

 Refusal to credit for cancelled service that Verizon did not cancel: